radrow/ddtrace/EXAMPLE.md

 Now you can try rerunning the application several times with the additional `:monitored` parameter, which enables deadlock reporting on the terminal.
-(For more details about this parameter, see at the end of this file.)
+(For more details about this parameter, see the NOTE at the end of this file.)

 - Small version:
   ```bash